 You simply pay cash and buy whatever you want, and use whichever contractor you choose.

 The potential downside is you might burn through your safety net in the process.
 That cash might also be better served in a retirement account where it can grow in value.

-And using your home’s collateral for improvements means less of your money is at risk – you’re basically playing with the lender’s cash.
+And using your home’s collateral for improvements means less of your money is at risk – you’re basically playing with the lender’s cash (house money).

 Buy a Flip

 Another alternative is to simply by a house that is completely renovated.
 Instead of having to put in the work yourself and live in a construction site, just buy a turnkey property.

 The upside is no additional costs, no annoying noise and mess, and it’s ready to go immediately.

 The clear negative here is that the property will be more expensive, all else being equal.
 And possibly unaffordable if your purchasing power is limited.

 You’re also going to face intense competition if it’s located in a desirable market because everyone else will want it too.